nminhquan/account-system/README.md

 > --token "/path/to/token.jwt"\
 >  --cert "/path/to/server.crt"
 ```

+## 5.4 Register JWT Token for new account
+Each account when registered will be generated with a JWT token which contain the account info, when authenticate, if all info is correct then the transaction will begin otherwise return an authentication error.

 ## Các vấn đề chưa, sẽ giải quyết
 - Hiện tại chỉ hỗ trợ 1 `Transaction Manager`, trong tương lai có thể add thêm TM để tạo thành cluster và dùng Raft để sync data trên các TM đó.